 The May 8, 2024 cruise on the Norwegian Star departs from Southampton (London), England.
-On this 10 Night Ireland: Belfast Dublin Cork & Galway (Portsmouth Roundtrip) sailing, the ship will visit a total of 7 different cruise port destinations, including its departure port.
+On this 10 Night Ireland: Belfast Dublin Cork & Galway (Portsmouth Roundtrip) sailing, the ship will visit a total of 7 cruise port destinations, including its departure port.
 The Norwegian Star sets sail on Wednesday, May 8th and returns on Saturday, May 18th.

 Use the buttons below to toggle between cabin types.